No. 1 South Carolina women reach milestone in AP Top 25 | Times Leader

 Click here to subscribe today or Login.

-South Carolina maintained its hold on top of Monday, reaching a milestone in the process.
+South Carolina maintained its hold on top of The Associated Press Top 25 women’s basketball poll Monday, reaching a milestone in the process.

 The Gamecocks have held the No. 1 spot for 27 consecutive weeks, which is the fifth longest run all-time.
 UConn has three of the top four streaks, including the record 51-week run from Feb.
 18, 2008-Dec.
 10, 2010.
 Louisiana Tech has the second longest streak of 36 weeks.
 The Huskies also had 34-and 30-week runs at No. 1.